Stofbrew/endoflife/letting-people-know/index.md

 This is body text.
 This will involve paragraphs that are about 3 sentences long.
 There should be no more than three paragraphs per section.

+This is body text.
+This will involve paragraphs that are about 3 sentences long.
+There should be no more than three paragraphs per section.

+This is body text.
+This will involve paragraphs that are about 3 sentences long.
+There should be no more than three paragraphs per section.

 <a class="au-cta-link" href="#">Call to action [outlink]</a>

 <h3> more about this first section </h3>